 Ultimately, Schlereth says, “Russia receives much more for its military rubles –that’s for sure.
 And as the White House increasingly attempts to strangle Russia, not only economically but militarily as well, this overlooked component of America’s huge corruption comes more and more into the spotlight, unlike the financial operations behind it.

-Posted by GPD on December 25, 2015, With 5041 Reads Filed under Military.
+Posted by GPD on December 25, 2015, With 5052 Reads Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.